Terms of Reference

 - Registrar and Chief Executive

-- Relevant members of the Operational Management Group
+- Relevant members of the Senior Leadership Group

 The Committee may ask any other member of staff, or such others as may be appropriate, to attend to assist it with its discussions on any particular matter.